 Please check off each item as you assemble your equipment to make sure that you have everything.

 _______ 1 internal or external frame backpack with shoulder straps and padded hip belt.
-Internal frame packs should have 60-70L of volume, and external frame packs 30-50L.
+Internal frame packs should have s capacity 65-75 liters (external frame shoud be 30-50L).
 Make sure the pack fits well and that all straps and zippers are in working order.
 If you have an external frame pack, bring sleeping bag straps, bungee cord, or rope to hold your sleeping bag onto the pack.

 _______ 1 sleeping bag with stuff sack: Any summer weight synthetic fill bag will do (fills like Polarguard Delta, CloudLoft, PrimaLoft, Thermic CF).
 If the bag has a temperature rating, a 35 to 45° F bag should be fine.
 The bag should have a nylon shell both inside and outside.
 Down bags are acceptable, but extra care must be taken to keep them dry.
 Do not bring bags with cotton shell, fill, or lining—if they get wet, you’ll never get them dry.